costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 consistently is outperformed by its competition, effectively taking two steps back for every one forward, with bonus for failing to realize this is what is happening.
-In this sense dwarfish free knowledge actors are stupid, and will remain so til they crack the logic of collective action, mostly through huge free knowledge institutions, though other improved coordination mechanisms may help as well.</p>
+In this sense dwarfish free knowledge actors are stupid, and will remain so until they crack the logic of collective action, mostly through huge free knowledge institutions, though other improved coordination mechanisms may help as well.</p>